vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/ganache-cli.md

 (9) 0x72f21d53a484930d5246a4952b33d5ee6a18dedce80655a7e73c27d1812db67a
 ```

-These accounts are generated from deterministic wallet and you have the mnemonic phrase for unlocking this wallet.
+These accounts are generated from a deterministic wallet and you have the mnemonic phrase for unlocking this wallet:

 ```
 HD Wallet